SUP3RIA/Atlantr/README.md

 ###### Email Grabber
 When the login was successful and the -g switch is true, IMAP queries obtained from matchers.dat are executed and returned emails are saved in the folder "grabbed".
 Each credentials gets its own textfile which will be appended to even after restarting.
 When -s switch is true, the "grabbed" folder will be compressed to a .zip file (but not deleted!) just before Atlantr terminates.

+There is no parsing of emails for information supported.
+Please use a external programm for that!
 ###### Hosts Without Settings
-When no settings are found for a domain a hardcoded list of subdomains will be tried to connect: imap , mail, pop, pop3, imap-mail, inbound, mx, imaps, smtp, m If there is a subdomain found it will be saved to hoster.dat.
+When no settings are found for a domain a hardcoded list of subdomains will be tried to connect to imap , mail, pop, pop3, imap-mail, inbound, mx, imaps, smtp, and m.
+If there is a subdomain found it will be saved to hoster.dat.

 #### Use with TOR or SOCKS5
 ###### Linux (Debian, Ubuntu):
 sudo apt-get update

 sudo apt-get install tor

-sudo apt-get install proxychains sudo nano /etc/tor/torrc
+sudo apt-get install proxychains

+sudo nano /etc/tor/torrc

-Add this line: MaxCircuitDirtiness 10 tor proxychains curl https://api.ipify.org/tformat=text sudo proxychains python atr3.py
+Add this line: MaxCircuitDirtiness 10

+tor

+proxychains curl https://api.ipify.org/tformat=text

+sudo proxychains python atr3.py